ManulaUluwatta/aswanna_application/README.md

 # aswanna_application

-The "Aswanna" mobile application aims to provide a virtual platform for the crop supply chain to bridge theneeds and requirements of suppliers and consumers by utilizing.
+The "Aswanna" mobile application aims to provide a virtual platform for the crop supply chain to bridge the needs and requirements of suppliers and consumers by utilizing.

 ## Some screenshot of mobile application